 - The existence of practical and pragmatic working procedures to support local management in this aim.

-- A communications plan to highlight Modern Slavery and where to seek help.
-Posters at sites provide information on Modern Slavery and numbers to call, for example SUEZ’s independent Whistleblowing Line and Hope For Justice.
+- The original communications plan for SUEZ Recycling and Recovery UK Ltd which highlighted Modern Slavery and where to seek help is to be rolled-out across SUEZ’s water business.
+Posters at sites provide information on Modern Slavery and numbers to call, for example SUEZ’s independent Whistleblowing Line and Hope for Justice.

 - Working closely and engaging with employees and employee representative bodies as part of preventative strategies.